kiboschool/tk-web-foundations/src/lessons/javascript-fundamentals/javascript-syntax.md

 # JavaScript Syntax

 The syntax of a spoken language defines the correct order and arrangement of words.
 JavaScript's syntax has many of the same features as other programming languages.
-In this lesson, you'll see a quick tour of those features.
+This lesson will serve as a quick tour of those features.
+We will go into more detail in the following lessons.

 ## Basics and Data Types